Keeping the Evidence Chain: Semantic Evidence Allocation for Training-Free Token Pruning in Video Temporal Grounding: SemVID

 \subsection{Frame-Level Budget Allocation}

 SemVID balances two objectives derived from the attention graph: (1) \emph{evidence localization}, which prioritizes frames where the query injects evidence; and (2) \emph{evidence connectivity}, which emphasizes transition-rich frames that serve as temporal relays between evidence-bearing moments.
+Relying only on query relevance tends to concentrate the budget on a few locally discriminative frames, producing isolated evidence snapshots.
+By also allocating tokens to transition-rich frames, SemVID preserves the intermediate state changes that make these evidence snapshots temporally traceable.
 This connectivity-aware allocation is particularly important for VTG, as precise boundary localization depends on linking evidence through intermediate state changes rather than fragment frames.
-More discussion on these objectives is recorded in Appx.~\ref{appx:pre:attention_graph}.
+More discussion on these objectives is recorded in Appx.
+A.1.

 \textbf{Evidence Localization.} To quantify which frames are more likely to contain query-critical evidence, we use a lightweight query-relevance over frame features: